-Lockers - At the beginning of the school year, homeroom teachers will give locker assignments to the students, and P. E. teachers will assign gym lockers.
+Lockers - Locker assignments and combinations are located on the student schedule.
+P. E. teachers will assign gym lockers.
 ALL belongings must be stored in a locked gym locker while students are participating in gym classes.
 Students are required to keep their lockers clean at all times.
 No stickers should be placed in or on the lockers.
 Magnets may be used to hang pictures, mirrors, etc. The school reserves the right to inspect or search lockers AT ANY TIME.
 Students should not transfer their belongings to other lockers.
 Students are responsible for all items put in lockers.
 The school is not responsible for any items lost or stolen from a student's locker.
 Under no circumstances should a student give his/her locker combination to another student.
 Misusing, mistreating, or overstuffing lockers will result in a loss of locker usage for a period of time.
 Students will be assigned the same locker throughout their entire high school career.

-Lost and Damaged Books and Equipment - Students are responsible for books, calculators, and other equipment issued to them by the school.
+Lost and Damaged Books and Equipment - Students are responsible for books, Chromebooks, calculators, and other equipment issued to them by the school.
 The student will be expected to pay for a lost or damaged book, calculator, or other equipment.
-The classroom teacher will determine how much a student owes for damages to equipment.
+The classroom teacher will determine how much a student owes for damages to classroom equipment.
+The IT department will determine the cost of damages to Chromebooks.
 Debts not paid will be turned in to the main office as indebtedness.